Randomization Tests for Conditional Group Symmetry: Characterizations of conditional symmetry

 Equivariant Markov kernels arise naturally in the disintegration of jointly invariant measures.
 Under general conditions, a measure is jointly invariant if and only if it disintegrates into an invariant marginal measure and an equivariant Markov kernel.
-A measure-theoretic proof is provided by \citet[][Theorem 7.6]{Kallenberg:2017}. \citet{BloemReddy:2020} connected this to conditional independence, showing that for compact $\grp$ and $\grp$-invariant $P_X$ such that a measurable representative inversion $\repInv$ exists, $P_{Y|X}$ is $\grp$-equivariant if and only if
+A measure-theoretic proof of this fact is provided by \citet[][Theorem 7.6]{Kallenberg:2017}. \citet{BloemReddy:2020} connected this to conditional independence, showing that for compact $\grp$ acting on $\bfX$ such that a measurable representative inversion $\repInv$ exists, and $\grp$-invariant $P_X$, $P_{Y|X}$ is $\grp$-equivariant if and only if

-Informally, the relation in \eqref{eqn:cond:ind} says that given knowledge of the orbit through a maximal invariant $\maxInv(X)$, the distribution of the transformed variable $\repInv(X)^{-1} Y$ does not depend on the particular value $X$ takes on its orbit. \cref{fig:equivariance} illustrates this intuition for a simple rotation example: the aligned conditional distributions of $Y|X=x$ for different values of $x$ on the same orbit should be the same distribution; if not, additional dependency between $Y$ and $X$ is indicated.
+Informally, the relation in \eqref{eqn:cond:ind} says that given knowledge of the orbit through a maximal invariant $\maxInv(X)$, the distribution of the transformed variable $\repInv(X)^{-1} Y$ does not depend on the particular value $X$ takes on its orbit. \cref{fig:equivariance} illustrates this intuition for the simple example of 2D rotations: the aligned conditional distributions of $Y|X=x$ for different values of $x$ on the same orbit should be the same.
+If they are not, additional dependence between $Y$ and $X$ is indicated.

-The assumptions for \eqref{eqn:cond:ind} in \citep{BloemReddy:2020} are somewhat restrictive, as they require $\grp$ to be compact \emph{and} $P_X$ to be invariant.
+The assumptions for \eqref{eqn:cond:ind} in \citep{BloemReddy:2020} are somewhat restrictive, as they require $\grp$ to be compact {and} $P_X$ to be invariant.
 In many situations, one or both of those assumptions will not hold.
 The following theorem substantially generalizes \eqref{eqn:cond:ind}, making it applicable to non-compact $\grp$ and non-invariant $P_X$.
-Moreover, it does not require the existence of a representative inversion $\repInv(x)$.
+Moreover, it does not require the existence of a representative inversion $\repInv(x)$, so that the action of $\grp$ on $\bfX$ may not be free.

 \begin{theorem} Let $\grp$ be a lcscH group acting on each of $\bfX$ and $\bfY$, the action on $\bfX$ proper, with measurable inversion kernel $\repInvKern$.
 The conditional distribution $P_{Y|X}$ is $\grp$-equivariant if and only if,